 Under most of the agreements covering inside terminal concessions and services, the City receives revenues calculated as the greater of a percentage of gross revenues or a minimum annual guarantee (MAG).
 Under most of the agreements, the City receives the percentage fee.
 Exceptions paying the MAG amount pre-pandemic included the duty free, advertising, and currency exchange concessions.
 The requirement to pay MAG amounts was suspended for all concessionaires from March 2020 through June 2022.
+For FY 2023, MAG amounts were reduced to the FY 2022 percentage fee amounts.

-In FY 2019, pre-pandemic, and in FY 2022 revenues received by the City (before distribution of the inside concession credit to the airlines) from concessions and services in the passenger terminal complex were as shown in Table 31.
-Such revenues in FY 2019 were equivalent to 20.0% of the \$610.4 million in gross revenues generated from all inside terminal concessions and services.
+In FY 2019, pre-pandemic, revenues received by the City (before distribution of the inside concession credit to the airlines) from concessions and services in the passenger terminal complex were \$123.6 million, equivalent to 20.2% of the

+\$610.4 million in gross revenues generated from all inside terminal concessions and services.